Education in Russia: Vocational training option

-Upon completion of a nine-year program the student has a choice of either completing the remaining two years at normal school, or of a transfer to a specialized professional training school.
+Upon completion of a nine-year programme the student has a choice of either completing the remaining two years at normal school, or of a transfer to a specialised professional training school.
 Historically, those were divided into low-prestige PTUs and better-regarded technicums and medical (nurse level) schools; in the 2000s, many such institutions, if operational, have been renamed as colleges.
 They provide students with a vocational skill qualification and a high school certificate equivalent to 11-year education in a normal school; the programme, due to its work training component, extends over 3 years.
 In 2007–08 there were 2,800 such institutions with 2,280,000 students.
-Russian vocational schools, like the Tech Prep schools in the USA, fall out of ISCED classification, thus the enrollment number reported by UNESCO is lower, 1.41 million; the difference is attributed to senior classes of technicums that exceed secondary education standard.
+Russian vocational schools, like the Tech Prep schools in the USA, fall out of ISCED classification, thus the enrolment number reported by UNESCO is lower, 1.41 million; the difference is attributed to senior classes of technicums that exceed secondary education standard.

 All certificates of secondary education (Maturity Certificate, аттестат зрелости), regardless of issuing institution, conform to the same national standard and are considered, at least in law, to be fully equivalent.
 The state prescribes a minimum (and nearly exhaustive) set of study subjects that must appear in each certificate.
 In practice, extension of study terms to three years slightly disadvantages vocational schools' male students who intend to continue: they reach conscription age before graduation or immediately after it, and normally must serve in the army before applying to undergraduate-level institutions.

 Although all male pupils are eligible to postpone their conscription to receive higher education, they must be at least signed-up for the admission tests into the university the moment they get the conscription notice from the army.
-Most military commissariat officials are fairly considerate towards the potential recruits on that matter and usually allow graduates enough time to choose the university and sign-up for admission or enroll there on a paid basis despite the fact that the spring recruiting period has not yet ended by the time most students graduate.
-All those people may legally be commanded to present themselves to the recruitment centers the next day after graduation.
+Most military commissariat officials are fairly considerate towards the potential recruits on that matter and usually allow graduates enough time to choose the university and sign-up for admission or enrol there on a paid basis despite the fact that the spring recruiting period has not yet ended by the time most students graduate.
+All those people may legally be commanded to present themselves to the recruitment centres the next day after graduation.

-Males of conscription age that chose not to continue their education at any stage usually get notice from the army within half a year after their education ends, because of the periodic nature of recruitment periods in Russian army.
+Males of conscription age that chose not to continue their education at any stage were usually given notice from the army within half a year after their education ends due to of the periodic nature of recruitment periods in Russian army.
+However, Russian conscription became year-round in 2026.